 The Group believes that rewards to society through participating in social activities and contributing to society is a form of corporate citizenship.
 Therefore, the Group is committed to becoming a caring and socially responsible enterprise.
+It continues to undertake corporate social responsibilities through charitable activities, hoping to help more people and organisations in need of help through the power of enterprise.
 The Group has set up the "Community Investment Policy", which aims to understand the needs of the communities in which it operates through community engagement and to ensure that its business activities have taken into account the interests of the community.
 The Group has always adhered to the philosophy of public welfare, taking public welfare as its corporate responsibility and mission, cooperating with public welfare and charitable organisations from time to time to organise social activities for the purpose of public welfare and charity, hoping to help more people and organisations in need through its corporate strength, and establishing a good public image while fulfilling its social responsibility.